kubawerlos/php-cs-fixer-custom-fixers/README.md

 +echo 'foobar';
 ```

 - **NoUselessClassCommentFixer** - there must be no comment like: "Class FooBar".
+  DEPRECATED: use `NoUselessCommentFixer` instead.
 ```diff
  <?php
  /**